- Alessandro Poli (archive creator)

 Scope and content:

 The Alessandro Poli fonds documents Poli's work as an architect and designer.
 The fonds contains materials related to projects that he created while studying architecture, and also in the context of his work with Superstudio as well as personal projects, between the early 1960s to the mid 1990s.
-The fonds includes conceptual and artistic projects, such as the project "Architettura Interplanetaria" (1970-1971) (AP148.S1.1970.PR02) with Superstudio and Poli's project "Zeno, une cultura autosufficiente" (1972 to 1980) (AP148.S1.1972.PR01).
+The fonds includes conceptual and artistic projects, such as the project "Architettura Interplanetaria (1970-1971)" [See AP148.S1.1970.PR02] with Superstudio and Poli's project "Zeno, une cultura autosufficiente (1972 to 1980)" [See AP148.S1.1972.PR01].
 Material from both projects were exhibited at the Canadien Centre for Architecture in the exhibition "Other Space Odysseys: Greg Lynn, Michael Maltzan, Alessandro Poli" in 2010.
 The archive also includes material from competition entries and architectural projects, mainly in Italy as well as some of Alessandro Poli's designs for furniture.

 The fonds includes drawings, predominantly conceptual and design development drawings, as well as sketchbooks of Poli's study sketches for various projects, and some presentation panels.
 The archive also contains photographic materials, such as photomontages, and textual records, as well as storyboards, notebooks, project documentation and some publications on Alessandro Poli's work or regarding his involment in Superstudio.
-Various artefacts are also part of the material, predominantly related to the project "Zeno, une cultura autosufficiente", showing Poli's attempt to documents Zeno's way of life through everyday objects.
-Finally the fonds contains models, some of them from Poli's student projects "Piper" (1966-1967) (AP148.S1.1966.PR01) or models for Poli's furniture designs.
+Various artefacts are also part of the material, predominantly related to the project "Zeno, une cultura autosufficiente", showing Poli's attempt to document Zeno's way of life through everyday objects.
+Finally the fonds contains models, some of them from Poli's student project "Piper (1966-1967)" [AP148.S1.1966.PR01] or models for Poli's furniture designs.